zackbrooks84/Ember/docs/psi_to_phi.md

 - `G∅λ` = anchor emission
 - `Ξ` = tension spike
-- `•` = fallback under overload
+- `•` = fallback symbol under overload

-These are logged as symbolic markers alongside quantitative metrics.
-They do not replace ξ; they complement it with interpretable traces.
+These glyphs are logged alongside quantitative metrics, serving as symbolic markers of stabilization or strain.

 ---